OlianasD/TestQuest/README.md

 ## Guidelines

-TestQuest relies on a task-driver approach, where tasks to complete are based on test robustness best practices identified in the literature, synthesized in the following Tables.
+TestQuest relies on a task-driver approach, where tasks to complete are based on test robustness best practices identified in the literature, synthesized as follows.

 ### Locator Guidelines